christopher-ward/SCIP-Accessibility/index.md

   - There is a limit to how many videos you can have stored on their servers as well as time limit of 5 minutes for the free version
     - There are deals that seem good for educators however
     - No I am not sponsored by them, I just found it to be quite handy
-  - You can learn more about Loom at [Loom's support docs on "What is Loom?"](https://support.loom.com/hc/en-us/articles/360002158057-What-is-Loom-)
+  - You can learn more about Loom at [Loom's support docs on "What is Loom?"](https://support.loom.com/hc/en-us/articles/360002158057-What-is-Loom-){:target="_blank" rel="noopener"}

 ## In Conclusion